Liver Cancer: Radiation Therapy

 How is radiation therapy given?

-You can get radiation therapy for liver cancer in 2 main ways.
+You can get radiation therapy for liver cancer in 2 main ways: external radiation

-One way to get radiation is from a machine outside your body.
-The machine gives off
+The radiation comes from a large machine outside your body.
+The machine aims invisible

 A doctor who specializes in giving external radiation to treat cancer is called a